sagemath/sage/src/doc/en/developer/git_advanced.rst

     HEAD is now at f9a0d54099 Fix a slow doctest in matrix_integer_dense_hnf.py

-If it is not stored in your local git repository, you need to download it from the ``upstream`` repo first::
+If it is not stored in your local Git repository, you need to download it from the ``upstream`` repo first::

     [alice@localhost sage]$ git fetch upstream f9a0d54099d758ccec731a38929902b2b9d0b988